caJoey/Poker_Hand_Replayer/README.md

 This is written in basic HTML, CSS, and JavaScript.
 There are comments throughout that describe how the code is written to help those who want to rework or edit it.

 ## Questions
-If you have any questions, concerns, or requests relating to the program feel free to create an issue and I will respond
+If you have any questions, concerns, or requests relating to the program feel free to create an issue and I will respond.